BartoszJanota/MongoDB/README.md

 Where to NoSQL
 ----

+The greatest strength of MongoDB's document-based approach is its flexibility.
+Each data item can have its own structure, which makes representing real-life objects with ease.
+Imagine a database holding

 *TO DO*:
 * simple examples: student with a bag and books, a pencilcase (with a rubber and a pencil) and etc. inside and another one with a notebook bag only - no database schema etc., and very different models of one subject.